 We published the galaxy photometry (Frueh, Corwin, de Vaucouleurs, and Buta; AJ 111, 722, 1996) but not the sequence stars.
 Many of those stars' V magnitudes appeared on the Thompson/Bryan "Supernova Search Charts", but the entirety of the data appear here for the first time.

 The paper with the galaxy photometry outlines the observing procedure; it is essentially identical to that that I used, described in Section IV above.
 Marian and Shireen used Landolt (1983) UBV standards, so the data are on the standard system.
 The standard deviations are expected to be similar to -- or perhaps even better than -- those I derived for the UBVRI data, as Marian and Shireen made the observations with the 76- and 91-cm telescopes and a photomultiplier (Amperex 56-DVP) with a less noisy output.
 The data are given in Table 11a (UBV data) and Table 11b (positions).
-Note that the dates in Table 11a are UT dates, not calendar dates as I've used for my own observations.
+The UBV data are combined with the positions in Table 11c for convenience.
+Note that the dates in the Tables 11 are UT dates, not calendar dates as I've used for my own observations.

 The observations of the stars around NGC 5128 deserve special mention as the field is only 16.5 degrees above McDonald's horizon when the galaxy is on the meridian.
 This means that the extinction corrections have to be extrapolated to air masses of approximately 3.5, making the absolute photometry quite uncertain.
 Marian also commented in her log that the "seeing looks really terrible down here" on 9 May 1986 when she estimated the seeing at the zenith to be 4-7 arcseconds.
 The seeing was probably not much better on the other nights that she observed SN 1986G.